Automatic handwriting is a powerful way to connect with our subconscious mind. Learn how this process can benefit your inner work.

 - You may end up with scribbling.
 That’s okay.
 You may see patterns, designs, or trends that develop over time.
 Don’t discount what you do not immediately understand.

-- Don’t draw judgments about the value of your writing.
+- Don’t judgment the value of your writing.

 - Writing like this is hard inner work.
 Stop when you need to.